dwqdqdq/Account-Generator-Bot/README.md

 3. Go to cogs and fgen.py, go to line 54 and add your channel id.
 4. Restock the bot and run it.

+# 📚 Need accounts to restock?
+- Join https://discord.gg/generating, the best account generator on Discord with tons of accounts.

 # ⭐ Features

 - Simple configuration